+Employee Services Agreements

-Employee Services Agreement - The foundation has paid to the university the amounts incurred by the university to pay the direct expenses relating to the Development and Alumni Affairs employees, including wages, salaries, and fringe benefits.
-These payroll expenses on behalf of the foundation, totaling \$22,657,978.13 in fiscal year 2019, are reported as operating expenses in the statement of revenues, expenses, and changes in net position.
+The foundations have paid to the university the amounts incurred by the university to pay the direct expenses relating to the Development and Alumni Affairs employees, including wages, salaries, and fringe benefits.
+These payroll expenses on behalf of the UT Foundation, totaling \$23,157,729.27 and on behalf of the University of Chattanooga Foundation, totaling \$1,865,073.05, in fiscal year 2021, are reported as operating expenses in the statement of revenues, expenses, and changes in net position.
 An equal amount of operating revenue is reported in the nongovernmental grants and contracts category.